Sugo174/Telegram-Push-Bot-For-Smart-Electric-Meter/README.md

 - `.env.example` — Template for environment variables and server settings.
 - `.gitignore` — Files and directories excluded from version control.
 - `README.md` — Project overview and setup instructions.

+## Usage

+1. Keep both `push_server.py` and `app.py` running in separate terminals.
+2. Configure your smart meter to send PUSH messages to the server's IP address and the port specified by `PUSH_SERVER_PORT`.
+The server must be reachable from the meter's network.
+3. Open your Telegram bot and send `/start`.
+4. Select your preferred interface language.
+5. Connect a single meter using its meter number, or connect a meter group using an access key created with `group_manager.py`.
+6. Receive notifications when the server processes events from your connected meters.
+7. Open the push archive to browse received notifications or clear your history.

+The PUSH server processes messages only for meters already registered through a single-meter connection or an access group.

+## Compatibility and Limitations

+- The current PUSH parser expects an 11-digit meter serial number starting with `971` or `976`.
+- PUSH messages must match the packet format expected by `push_server.py`.
+Other meter models or packet formats may require parser changes.
+- Messages are processed only for meters registered through a single-meter connection or an access group.
+- Packets with a zero event bitmask are ignored.
+- Stored event timestamps represent the server processing time in UTC, rather than a timestamp extracted from the meter.